Why Zeolite for Horses: Protection against Toxic Contaminants in Feed

 What exactly are mycotoxins?

 Mycotoxins are toxic chemical compounds produced by certain molds.
-These molds can grow on various agricultural products, especially if stored improperly or in damp conditions.
-Mycotoxins are of particular concern in agriculture and animal husbandry because they can be found in feedstuffs such as grain, hay, and rolled oats.
+These fungi can grow on various agricultural products, especially with improper storage or under damp conditions.
+Mycotoxins are of particular importance in agriculture and animal husbandry because they can be found in feed such as grains, hay, and crushed oats.

 Ingestion of mycotoxins can lead to health problems in both humans and animals.
-In horses, mycotoxins can have a number of adverse effects, including:
+In horses, mycotoxins can have a range of negative effects, including:

 - Metabolic disorders: Mycotoxins can disrupt normal metabolic processes and lead to a variety of health problems.

-- Liver and kidney damage: These organs are often the main targets of toxins, as they are responsible for detoxifying and eliminating harmful substances.
+- Liver and kidney damage: These organs are often the main targets of toxins, as they are responsible for detoxification and excretion of harmful substances.

 - Immunodeficiency: Mycotoxins can weaken the immune system and increase susceptibility to infections and other diseases.